 Termite knowledge can help homeowners detect problems and understand control, but it is generally recommended that control is left to professional pest control operators (PCOs).
 This is partly because of the various species of termites and the different techniques needed for control of each.
 For example, subterranean termites, as their name indicates, nest near or below ground, however dry wood termite nests are found above ground.

 Regardless of the method used, however, there will be things that homeowners and/or residents need to do to prepare for termite service.

 Prior to performing this, or any service, professional pest control operators (PCOs) will generally provide you with a specific list of preparation activities, "prep," to be completed before they arrive.
 However, the following lists some of the most common requests or recommendations made by PCOs.
 (If self-treatment/over-the-counter pesticides are used, always read and follow all label directions and safe-use guidelines prior to purchase and use.)

 Because a lack of preparation could make a treatment unsafe or cause reinfestation, many PCOs will not treat areas that are not prepared to specifications.

 - Treatment often will involve drilling through the concrete floor in certain areas, in order to treat the soil beneath the concrete.
 (The PCO should also reseal any holes that are made.)
 Because of this, residents should plan to be away from the home or apartment for much of the day.
-The specific timeframe will be specified by your PCO.
+Your PCO will specify the specific timeframe.

 - Prior to service, PCOs will conduct an inspection, noting the areas to be treated.
 In these areas (as generally marked on a schematic), all furniture, appliances, or stored materials should be moved away from all interior walls, at least three (3) feet where possible.